Watch this video to learn about what can be causing your attic mold and how Green Factor Insulation can solve it!

 If you have mold in your attic, Green Factor Insulation can inspect your attic to determine the cause and provide a free estimate to solve your problem!
 If you are dealing with high heating and cooling costs and aren't sure where to start, our home energy evaluation can help to determine the source of your comfort and energy problems and the best solutions.

 Call us or fill out our online form to schedule your free inspection and estimate today!
-We offer all our home energy services in Olathe, Topeka, Lawrence, Miami, Overland Park, Lenexa, Shawnee, Ottawa, Tecumseh, Gardner and throughout the nearby areas.
+We offer all our home energy services in Lawrence, Kansas City, Overland Park, Topeka, Olathe, Lees Summit, Independence, Manhattan, Blue Springs, Shawnee and throughout the nearby areas.